wwkeyboard/distributed-rate-limiter/README.md

 - Logging, right now it's printing errors and status for each request to stdout.
 This should log in the same manner as the other systems it's deployed with.
+- Use set for the first time a key is set then use the atomic increment for future sets.
+Right now it's done as one uniform action for expediency.
+Right now there is a race condition that means some requests could go uncounted.
+If we use increment instead there is still a race condition at the final test, increment, then lock test, but it's a much smaller window.